Arsenal capitalise on Bayindir error to win 1-0 at Manchester United

 Calafiori told Sky Sports after the match that his side have room to improve, despite the win.

-“Like always, we were working a lot on our set-pieces, and that is what we showed today.
+“Like always, we were working a lot on our set pieces, and that is what we showed today.
 We have to improve if possible and keep going,” he said.

-“If we want to compete at the high level we have to be good in every position.
-My teammates are ready to play and it is not easy to play every game.
+“If we want to compete at the high level, we have to be good in every position.
+My teammates are ready to play, and it is not easy to play every game.
 The confidence we have inside is going to bring up the level.
-Hopefully I play a lot but if not there is another teammate that can play.”
+Hopefully, I play a lot but if not there is another teammate that can play.”

 Manchester United captain Bruno Fernandes said that while his team played well, they need to be more clinical in front of goal.

-“We created lots of chances and didn’t score so we have to do better next time.
+“We created lots of chances and didn’t score, so we have to do better next time.
 We controlled the game well, we were good on the ball,” he told Sky Sports.

 “[Matheus Cunha and Bryan Mbeumo] created a lot [of opportunities and] they were in the right positions.
-We know they are dangerous and they are a threat.
+We know they are dangerous, and they are a threat.
 We are very aware of what they can give to the team.
-It was a good first impression for them but I’m pretty sure they will do much better.”
+It was a good first impression for them, but I’m pretty sure they will do much better.”

 Elsewhere in the Premier League on Sunday, Chelsea failed to score in their opening league game, as they were held 0-0 by Crystal Palace in the Blues’ first competitive match as the Club World Cup champions.

-A month after stunning Paris Saint-Germain in the Club World Cup final, Chelsea toiled at Stamford Bridge after a short preseason because of its exertions in the United States.
+A month after stunning Paris Saint-Germain in the Club World Cup final, Chelsea toiled at Stamford Bridge after a short preseason because of the team’s exertions in the United States.

-Meanwhile, Nottingham Forest hit the ground running with a 3-1 win over Brentford, with striker Chris Wood – the team’s top scorer last season with 20 goals – netting twice in the first half either side of a goal on by Dan Ndoye on his debut.
+Meanwhile, Nottingham Forest hit the ground running with a 3-1 win over Brentford, with striker Chris Wood – the team’s top scorer last season, with 20 goals – netting twice in the first half, on either side of a goal by Dan Ndoye on his debut.

 All matches on Sunday featured a period of silence before kickoff as a tribute to Diogo Jota and Andre Silva, the brothers who were killed in a car crash in Spain last month.
 Jota was a player for Liverpool at the time.